Condoms are imperfect. This is perfectly okay to admit.

 I hadn’t actually thought of this one until a female friend told me about encountering it.
 Most of my advice thus far has been geared towards casual sexual encounters, but this one is rampant after relationships reach a certain degree of seriousness.
-In plain language, this type of declaration is never alright.
-It is a form of emotional and sexual abuse and beyond making the sexual encounter inadvisable, it’s the sort of red flag that should signal second thoughts of the relationship’s health and/or if it should be continued.
+In plain language, this type of declaration is never acceptable.
+It is a form of emotional and sexual abuse and, beyond making the sexual encounter inadvisable, it’s the sort of red flag that should signal second thoughts about the relationship’s health and/or if it should be continued.

 Which brings me to my final point…

 10. Pretty much any heavy resistance to requesting a condom.

 With the exception of #9, a perfectly worthwhile person who is just not a fan of condoms can give every single excuse I’ve listed here.
 Encountering an excuse once is not the hugest deal.
 Repeated opposition to condoms after you’ve communicated that they are necessary in your granting consent is different.

 Ideally, sex should always happen on terms with which both partners are comfortable.
 Some compromise is reasonable — preferences on positions, music, lighting, and so on.
 Others can, should, and must default to one person’s “do-or-do-not” list.